bean-mhm/img-aligner/docs/v0.1.0-alpha/tutorial.md

 section to open a file dialog and choose `demo/images/1-house-base.exr`.
 Next, hit _Load Target Image_ and choose `demo/images/1-house-target.exr`.

+You'll notice two controls in the _IMAGES_ section named _Base Image Multiplier_ and _Target Image Multiplier_.
+We'll address these in later examples.

 # Image Viewer

 After loading the images, the _Image Viewer_ tab will be displaying the image that's currently selected.
 You can choose to display another image at the top.
 You can also adjust the exposure and the zoom level, check _flim_ to apply the [flim](https://github.com/bean-mhm/flim) color transform on the image when displaying, or check _Preview Grid_ to see a preview of the grid used for